 IN PICS: How Does V. Ravichandran Look Without His Moustache?
-Take A Look Here!
+Take A Look!

 V. Ravichandran is now in Hyderabad, shooting for his next film, Kurukshetra.
-It is a well known fact that the actor is portraying the role of Sri Krishna in the magnum opus.
+It is a well-known fact that the actor is portraying the role of Sri Krishna in the magnum opus.

 It is but natural for fans to be excited about the Crazy Star's appearance in the film.
 Previously, the actor had stated that he was required to shave his moustache for the film, which he had never done in his career before.